dtudk/pythonsupport-page/docs/_rst_includes/vscode-ai.rst

 #.

-    Press :kbd:`Ctrl+,` on Windows, and :kbd:`Command+,` on MacOS to open settings in Visual Studio Code.
+    Press :kbd:`Ctrl+,` on Windows, or :kbd:`Command+,` on MacOS, to open the settings in Visual Studio Code.

 #.
     Search for "Disable AI Features" and check or uncheck the box